Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Concluding remarks

-In this paper, we have presented methodological contributions towards estimating treatment effects in the linear-exposure response model for bipartite experiments: namely, the Exposure Reweighted Linear (\doseht) estimator for unbiased estimation of average treatment effect and the \exposuredesign that aims to increase precision of this estimator in various settings of interest.
+In this paper, we have presented methodological contributions towards estimating treatment effects in the linear-exposure response model for bipartite experiments: namely, the Exposure Reweighted Linear (\doseht) estimator for consistent and unbiased estimation of average total treatment effect, an unbiased and consistent variance estimator which facilitates construction of asymptotically valid normal-based confidence intervals, and the \exposuredesign that aims to increase precision of this estimator in various settings of interest.

 When employing this design in practice, we recommend that the experimenter choose the value of the trade-off parameter $\phi$ by running simulations of the experiment using available models of the outcomes when possible.
-When this is not possible, we find in our experiments that setting $\phi \approx 1.0$ typically yields improvements in the precision of the \doseht estimator over previously considered designs.
-We suspect that most reasonable estimators beyond \doseht estimator will also benefit from the de-correlation of exposures that \ref{eq:cluster_objective} aims to provide.
+When this is not possible, we find in our simulations that setting $\phi \approx 1/4$ typically yields improvements in the precision of the \doseht estimator over the previously correlation clustering design of \citet{pouget2019variance} where $\phi = 1/(n-1)$.
+We suspect that in most settings of interest, the \doseht estimator will enjoy increased precision under any treatment design which (either explicitly or implicitly) ensures that exposures have large variance and are decorrelated.

 There are several open questions suggested by this work.
-First is the development of statistical methodology for constructing confidence intervals, which is an area that we are actively working on.
-Another direction is to design a clustering algorithm for \ref{eq:cluster_objective} which achieves a constant factor approximation with a large number of clusters.
-More generally, it would be of practical and methodological interest to develop estimation techniques which are robust to misspecification in the bipartite graph as well as estimation techniques which perform well in the presence of greater structural interference (i.e. when outcomes are influenced by the exposures of other units).
-Answering these methodological questions around the bipartite experimental framework will increase its relevance and applicability to practitioners.
+Given that the design we describe in this paper is heuristically motivated, there is likely room for improved designs.
+One technical challenge is to construct a design for which consistency and asymptotic normality of the \doseht estimator may be established under weaker growth conditions on the bipartite graph.
+Another key open question is developing methods for valid inference in bipartite experiments which go beyond the linear exposure-response assumption.
+Finally, it would be of practical and methodological interest to develop estimation techniques that are robust to misspecification in the bipartite graph as well as estimation techniques which perform well in the presence of greater structural interference (i.e. when outcomes are influenced by the exposures of other units).
+The results in \citet{Savje2021Causal} regarding estimation of treatment effects under a misspecified exposure mapping might extend to this setting, but that remains to be shown.
+Answering these methodological questions around the bipartite experimental framework will increase its relevance and applicability in practice.